JoaoHenriquePereira/node-rest/README.md

-node-rest-tsp
+node-rest
 ==========

-Playing with nodejs, TDD and REST API's to expose <a href="https://github.com/JoaoHenriquePereira/rust-tsp">rust-tsp</a>
+Playing with nodejs, TDD and REST API's.

+`IMPORTANT: This project is not trying to accomplish any particular goal, the usage of this API is currently in development in another project at <a href="https://github.com/JoaoHenriquePereira/rust-tsp">rust-tsp</a>.`

 # Libs